paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 #### Amendments
 2014—Subsec. (b)(2)(B).
 Pub.
 L. 113–295, § 221(a)(82)(B), substituted “subsection (c)” for “subsection (d)”.

 Subsecs. (c) to (e).
 Pub.
-L. 113–295, § 221(a)(82)(A), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out heading and text of former subsec. (c).
-Prior to amendment, text read as follows: “This section shall be applicable with regard to any amounts received, or payments made, pursuant to a transfer described in subsection (a) in any taxable year to which this subtitle applies, regardless of the taxable year in which such transfer occurred.”.
+L. 113–295, § 221(a)(82)(A), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c).
+Prior to amendment, text of subsec. (c) read as follows: “This section shall be applicable with regard to any amounts received, or payments made, pursuant to a transfer described in subsection (a) in any taxable year to which this subtitle applies, regardless of the taxable year in which such transfer occurred.”

 1998—Subsec. (a).
 Pub.
 L. 105–206, § 6005(d)(4), substituted “18 months” for “1 year” in introductory provisions.